 Speed can make or break your online presence.
 If you are managing a website just for fun, then it doesn’t really matter, but in case you wish to create something meaningful on the internet, speed matters a lot.

 A single second delay can cause a massive drop in conversions and sales.

 That’s why having the server power behind your web page is crucial.
 For this InterServer review, I ran three separate benchmark tests to get the average response and fully loaded time of my basic WordPress site.

 On top of that, I tested it with Load Impact, to make sure the backend handles traffic well.

-The frontend speed tests were, hands down, the fastest times I have seen to this day.
-TTFB stays constantly, over time and across testing platforms, below 0.20 seconds, while the time necessary the page to load fully is merely 0.72 seconds, which is insanely fast.
+The front-end speed tests were lightning fast – only HostPapa recorded slightly better results among the shared hosting providers.
+TTFB stays constantly, over time and across testing platforms, below 0.20 seconds, while the time necessary for the page to load fully is merely 0.72 seconds, which is insanely fast.

 Now, when I ran the Load Impact test, the results were weird.
 The server response time skyrocketed the second that 26th virtual users hit it.
 Up until that moment, it was reacting faster than I thought possible, but then something happened.